What To Do In Turks and Caicos?

 Turks and Caicos are a group of coral islands that are a British Overseas Territories area in the Atlantic Ocean.
-They are famous for their sandy white beaches, coral reef and turquoise blue waters which makes them a popular tourist destination.
-They are great diving and snorkelling spots, with thousands of aficionados visiting to take part in these sports every year.
-Whether you want to take part in water sports or visit a few exotic places on the island, the following are the best spots to make the best of your holiday:
+They’re famous for their sandy white beaches, coral reef and turquoise blue waters which makes them a popular tourist destination.
+Additionally, they’re great diving and snorkelling spots, with thousands of aficionados visiting every year.
+Whether you want to take part in water sports or visit a few exotic places on the island, these are some great spots to make the best of your holiday:

 - GRACE BAY

 Grace Bay in Provo is easily the most popular vacation spot in the group of islands.
-It has a great beach and is close to recreational facilities such as a golf course, restaurants and shopping facilities.
-All these are within walking distance so tourists can fit in a day of fun in the water and finish up with shopping and dining out in the evening.
+For example, it has a great beach and is close to recreational facilities.
+You’ll find a golf course, restaurants and shopping facilities in easy walking distance!
+This way, you can easily fit a day of fun in the water, shopping and golfing into one day if you want.

 - BRIGHT REEF

-Bright Reef which is also known as Coral Gardens is the most popular snorkelling reef in the Turks and Caicos Islands.
-It is popular for its wide variety of brightly coloured fish and other marine life.
-The creatures in this reef are used to snorkelers and are thus less likely to attack.
-Popular marine life that you can view on this reef include: green turtles, Nassau groupers, nurse sharks, spotted eagle rays and many others.
+Bright Reef is also known as Coral Gardens.
+It’s the most popular snorkelling reef in Turks and Caicos.
+Since the creatures in this reef are used to snorkelers, they’re very unlikely to attack.
+Popular animals that might cross your swim are green turtles, Nassau groupers, nurse sharks, spotted eagle rays and many others.

 - TURKS AND CAICOS NATIONAL MUSEUM